nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a1.
 TaskManager shows an error message <br>
 Use case resumes at step 1

+#### Use case: Find an item
+1. User requests to find an item by searching for a keyword
+2. TaskManager lists the specific item

 #### Use case: Edit a task/deadline/event
 **MSS**